No. 124 Squadron RAF: World War II

-Operations were preceded by early morning photo reconnaissance and/or met flights to try and pointpoint the latest positioning of the mobile launchers, and to check for sufficient visibility and cloud base.
+Operations were preceded by early morning photo reconnaissance and/or met flights to try to pointpoint the latest positioning of the mobile launchers, and to check for sufficient visibility and cloud base.
 After the resulting briefing, the Squadron Leader was responsible for finding the target area and leading all twelve aircraft into the attack on the launch site(s).
 124 Squadron's dive bombing runs at the targets usually started at 11,000 feet, with a steep dive of 60 degrees, to an optimum release height of 4,000 feet.
 During the dive, each pilot attempted to pick out the rocket launcher amongst the trees.
 Pulling out of the dive at up to 350 mph at the release height resulted in high G forces which could cause pilots temporarily to black out.
 To deal with this possibility, during the dive pilots trimmed the aircraft so that it automatically pulled up if pressure on the stick was relaxed - as happened during blacking out.
 The main danger on these operations was not fighter defence, but heavy flak particularly along the coast and during the descent to drop the bombs.

 In addition to the ramrods flown against the launching sites, the Squadron also flew sorties known as interdictions.
 These were low level attacks often flown when the cloud base was too low for dive-bombing the V2 sites.
 Their objective was finding and bombing railways and other targets to disrupt the movement of rocket launching supplies by the enemy.
 Interdictions were flown on an out-and-return basis from Coltishall in sections of four aircraft, again with a 500 lb bomb-load using drop tanks.
 For interdictions, bombs had an 11-second delay to allow the fourth aircraft to clear the area before the bombs exploded.

 The squadron also carried out daylight escorts for bombers raiding Germany.

 On 7 April the squadron moved to RAF Hawkinge and carried out its last operational sortie on 25 April, following the liberation of the Netherlands by the Allies, and on 27 April the Squadron moved to RAF Hutton Cranswick for squadron training.